daanbreur/daanbreur/README.md

 ### Hi there 👋
+I am Daan Breur.
+I love Javascript. </br>
+See my pins to see where im currently working on 😄 </br>

+- 👯 I’m collaborating on [ChatBlocks](http://github.com/Instafluff/ChatBlocks) by [@Instafluff](http://github.com/Instafluff).
+See [My Fork](http://github.com/daanbreur/ChatBlocks) to see what i added :D

 <!--
 **daanbreur/daanbreur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.